|

 considerations, and brand promotion.
 There will also be workshops

 on vocal technique and creativity coaching, led by Kay.
+One-on-one time is available for everyone if requested.

 7. What are the facilities